abradifcode/webpack-boilerplate/README.md

 ```

 ## Development
-Run the local webpack-dev-server with livereload and autocompile on [http://localhost:8080/](http://localhost:8080/)
+Run the local webpack-dev-server with live-reload and autocompile on [http://localhost:8080/](http://localhost:8080/)
 ```sh
 $ npm run dev
 ```